 It’s a practical interior then, but not one that is particularly inspiring to look at, especially when you consider the exuberant appearance of the exterior.
 Still, the 8.7-inch infotainment screen – available on Dynamique S Nav models and above – does much to brighten things up thanks to its vibrant and detailed graphics.
 Overall quality is decent with a clean, simple dash design and primary plastics that feel high-quality – but it fails to match the inspiration of the exterior.

 Accurate steering and a wider track than the old model give the Scenic the feel of a high-seated Megane to drive, but the large wheels mean the ride rarely settles.

 There’s not much to get excited about in the engine range either, but it would be wrong to expect that.
-Likely to be the bestseller is the 1.5-litre diesel – which already plies its trade in the Megane and Kadjar – it’s performance is far from startling, but it is a smooth runner, costs £20 to tax and is capable of returning fuel economy of more than 70mpg.
+Likely to be the bestseller is the 1.5-litre diesel – which already plies its trade in the Megane and Kadjar – it’s performance is far from startling, but it is a smooth runner and is capable of returning fuel economy of more than 70mpg.
 In short, it does everything a family needs.
 If it’s an automatic your after, diesel is the sole route.